The French Line

-The French Line is a 1953 American musical film starring Jane Russell made by RKO Radio Pictures, directed by Lloyd Bacon and produced by Edmund Grainger, with Howard Hughes as executive producer.
-The screenplay was by Mary Loos and Richard Sale, based on a story by Matty Kemp and Isabel Dawn.
-It was filmed in three strip technicolor and dual-strip polarized 3D during what many consider 3-D film's "golden era" of 1952–1954.
+The French Line is a 1953 American RKO Pictures musical film starring Jane Russell, directed by Lloyd Bacon and produced by Edmund Grainger, with Howard Hughes as executive producer.
+The screenplay was written by Mary Loos and Richard Sale based on a story by Matty Kemp and Isabel Dawn.
+The French Line was filmed in three-strip Technicolor and dual-strip polarized 3D.

-Gilbert Roland co-stars and Kim Novak makes her first film appearance.

 Plot

-Millionairess Mame Carson's oil empire spells trouble for her love life.
-Men are either after her fortune or afraid of it.
-Her money-shy fiancé Phil Barton has just given her the brush off.

-A disappointed Mame heads for Paris on the French Line's Liberté with friend and fashion designer Annie Farrell.
+Millionairess Mame Carson's oil empire causes trouble for her lovelife, as men either desire her fortune or fear it.
+Her money-shy fiancé Phil Barton has recently dumped her.
+Disappointed, Mame sails for Paris on the French Line's Liberté with friend and fashion designer Annie Farrell.
 She swaps identities with Myrtle Brown, one of Annie's models, hoping to find true love incognito.

-Aboard ship, she falls in love with French playboy Pierre DuQuesne who, unbeknownst to Mame, has been hired by her zealous guardian Waco Mosby to keep the fortune hunters at bay.
-Pierre professes his love for Mame.
-Is he sincere or is this just a ploy to gain access to her millions?
-Silliness ensues interspersed with several musical numbers until Pierre's real intentions are revealed.
+Aboard ship, Mame falls in love with French playboy Pierre DuQuesne, who has been hired by her zealous guardian Waco Mosby to repel the fortune hunters without her knowledge.
+Pierre professes his love for Mame, but she is unsure whether he is sincere or staging a ploy to gain access to her fortune.